Course Drops/Withdrawal Policy

 I am a transfer student.
 Are my course withdrawals prorated?

-All students, regardless of when they enter ECU, start with a 16-semester hour course withdrawal bank from which to draw.
+All students, regardless of when they enter ECU, start with a 16-semester hour course withdrawal bank from which to withdraw.

 What should I do if my instructor recommends I withdraw from a course?